FFmpeg is an extremely powerful, and free, command-line tool that converts audio or video formats.

 Or for example, if converting an ".mp4" to another ".mp4" with different encoding, you might want to enter an output suffix & extension like "-new.mp4".

-Some simple and commonly used switch options are provided here via a drop down menu.
+Some simple and commonly used switch options are built-in to the program, and provided via a drop down menu.

 command line options.